 A: For information on speeding, speeding notices and the hearing process to appeal a speeding fine, click here.

 Q: What's the HOA Facebook Group and how do I join?

 A: We have created a new HOA Facebook Group to provide another channel to reach residents that you can rely on to have accurate information and that will allow residents to post ideas and comments.
+It will provide a supplement the Association’s Website, news-grams and community e-mails by providing a venue for resident to ask questions and post comments.
 To join, click here.

 Once you are validated as a Rosedale Association member, you will be able to join the Facebook group.

 Q: Where can I get information on the Budget for the Master HOA?